enchantmenttable/logseq-macosbooks-copy-without-citation/README.md

 # logseq-macosbooks-copy-without-citation
-A Logseq plugin that lets you copy content from macOS Books to Logseq without the "Excerpt From..." part.
+When you copy some text from macOS Book to Logseq, the plugin will automatically remove the "Excerpt From..." part.

 # Demo